Definition of a Learning Disability

 Guidelines for Documentation of a Learning Disability

-To qualify for services, a student must provide documentation of disability as determined by a licensed physician and/or certified psychologist or other specialist who is skilled in the diagnosis of such a disability.
+To qualify for services, a student must provide current documentation (no older than four years) of disability as determined by a licensed physician and/or certified psychologist or other specialist who is skilled in the diagnosis of such a disability.

 - The documentation must include the following:

 - A current psycho-educational evaluation and the resulting diagnostic report, which should include a diagnostic interview, assessment of aptitude, academic achievement and information processing, and a diagnosis.
 A school plan such as an individualized education program (IEP), a 504 plan, or a summary of performance is insufficient documentation, which should not be sent to the PASS office.

 - Statement of impact and limitations on academic performance in a university classroom.
 Include medical history related to current use of medication and the impact of medication on the student’s ability to meet the demands of the academic program.